RyanPersson/mathblog/docs/knowl-modules/README.md

 ## Occurrence Counts

-Items in `decomposition.md` are marked with occurrence counts like `(×2)`.
+Items in the decomposition files are marked with occurrence counts like `(×2)`.
 This indicates how many modules use that concept:

 - **×1**: Appears in one module only (topic-specific)
 - **×2+**: Appears in multiple modules (candidate for shared pool)